qeaml/mmic/README.md

 ![Minimised Debug HUD](f3mini.png) ![Default Debug HUD](f3default.png)

+## Auto-Replant

+Whenever harvesting a crop, it will be automatically replanted.
+This only happens under the following conditions:

+* Auto-Replant is enabled in the MMIC config.
+* (If Sneaky Auto-Replant is enabled) The player is sneaking.
+* The player has the corresponding seed in their hotbar.

 ## Static Hand

 Disables the hand swing animation and the item equip/use animation.
 This does